-Agate Fossil Beds National Monument Learn the history of the area's Native Americans and about past and present wildlife (47 miles north of Scottsbluff). nps.gov/agfo
+Agate Fossil Beds National Monument Learn the history of the area’s Native Americans and about past and present wildlife at the site 47 miles north of Scottsbluff. nps.gov/agfo

-Carhenge A ghostly assemblage of gray metal- 39 automobiles mimicking the rocks of Stonehenge- rises in Alliance, 57 miles northeast of Scottsbluff. carhenge.com
+Carhenge A formation of gray metal—39 vintage automobiles mimicking the rocks of Stonehenge—rises from the Sandhills in Alliance, 54 miles northeast of Scottsbluff. carhenge.com

-Chimney Rock The 325-foot spire, a navigation point for pioneers, pierces the sky above the North Platte River (24 miles southeast of Scottsbluff).
-Exhibits at the visitors center detail life on the Overland Trails. nps.gov
+Chimney Rock The 325-foot spire, a navigation point for pioneers, pierces the sky near the North Platte River (24 miles southeast of Scottsbluff).
+The visitors center is expected to reopen in May after renovations. nps.gov

-Fort Robinson State Park Pine-topped bluffs frame the site where the Indian Wars were fought, Crazy Horse died and soldiers trained for World War I. Explore the 22,000-acre park (3 miles west of Crawford) by Jeep, stagecoach ride or horseback; other activities include musicals, rodeos, kayak rides and cookouts. outdoornebraska.gov
+Fort Robinson State Park Pine-topped bluffs frame the site where the Indian Wars were fought, Crazy Horse died and soldiers trained for World War I. Explore the 22,000-acre park (3 miles west of Crawford) by Jeep, stagecoach ride or horseback; other activities include musicals, rodeos, kayak rides, swimming and steak cookouts. outdoornebraska.gov

 Hudson-Meng Education and Research Center Displays and guided tours encourage visitors to ponder what researchers are still trying to understand: Why did hundreds of bison die at this northwest Nebraska site about 10,000 years ago? fs.usda.gov

-Legend Buttes Golf Course Play nine holes at the base of the bluffs around Fort Robinson. crawfordnebraska.net
+Legend Buttes Golf Course Play nine holes at the base of the bluffs west of Crawford. crawfordnebraska.net

-Scotts Bluff National Monument A short hike up leads to 90-mile views; in summer, a living-history program at the visitors center highlights the Oregon Trail journey. nps.gov/scbl
+Scotts Bluff National Monument A short hike up leads to 90-mile views; in summer, a living-history program at the visitors center highlights the Oregon Trail journey. nps.gov

-Toadstool Geologic Park A mini version of South Dakota's Badlands lies near the Hudson-Meng Center.
+Toadstool Geologic Park A mini version of South Dakota’s Badlands lies near the Hudson-Meng Education and Research Center.
 The 1-mile loop makes the perfect morning hike. fs.usda.gov

 High Plains Homestead Along a gravel road, bunkhouse units provide a rugged escape for people who appreciate a starry sky, about 20 miles north of Fort Robinson State Park.
-Activities include hunting, horseback riding and mountain biking. highplainshomestead.com
+Activities include hunting and mountain biking. highplainshomestead.com